Marketa-Trneckova/CLA2020-Simple-Structure-BMF/README.md

 # CLA2020-Simple-Structure-BMF

-Datasets are saved in .mat files.
+Datasets are saved in .xlsx files as well as in .mat files.

+In .mat files:

 Matrix M contains input data.